-I am an Assistant Professor at Appalachian State University in Media Studies.
+I am an Associate Professor at Appalachian State University in Media Studies.
 My research focuses on the affordances and constraints of media literacy and production in-and-out of school.
 My dissertation centered around a qualitative research study of the media and pedagogy in four non-profit youth media arts organizations across the U.S., all of whom taught media production to youth of poverty and/or of color.
 This work focused on how to envision the ethics behind youth media across the U.S. through building a new theoretical framework and analyzing their media empirically using a combination of discourse analysis methods.
 My publications follow these same lines by forging a new way to analyze youth media called multimodal microanalysis (Gibbons, 2010; Curwood & Gibbons, 2010) as well as coming to understandings about how young people use their own voices to express their identities (Gibbons, Drift, & Drift, forthcoming).
 I am currently working on theorizing “rural media literacy” (Under Review), and working on a study about media literacy with preservice teachers with Dr. Theresa Redmond and a study with a set of practicing teachers in a small rural school looking at literacy practices in rural areas.

 Damiana Gibbons Pyles, Ph.d